 Prin van Gulden is a homesteader and craftswoman passionate about illuminating our connections to land and humanity through traditional skills.
-She believes the relationships we maintain with the ecological world as we re-learn to utilize the gifts of nature are as essential as the skills to make a basket or skein of yarn.
-This type of craftsmanship practice helps us to own and process both the reverence and hardships that come with being human in our time.
+Humans have spent thousands of years developing ecological relationships, along with skills to create beauty and utility to meet the needs of cultures.
+She believes the relationships we maintain with the ecological world as we re-learn to utilize the gifts of nature are as essential as the hand’s-on skills we regain.

 Photo Taken By Brad Salon at the ROOTS Rendezvous

 Erok "e-rok" Gillard is a local artist, activist, poet, uncle and lover of the wild.
 He enjoys printmaking, paper cutting, shadow puppetry and sharing artwork, especially through the mail.
 Erok hopes to someday be able to whistle like a cricket.
 IG